About the conference

 6:30-8:00pm Plenary Roundtable: Legacies of Internationalism

-Lucia Allais (Assistant Professor, Architecture History and Theory, Princeton University), Olga Ulloa Herrera (Director, Inter-University Program for Latino Research), David Joselit (Distinguished Professor, The Graduate Center, CUNY); Naeem Mohaiemen (Artist and PhD Candidate, Anthropology, Columbia University); Chika Okeke-Agulu (Professor, African Studies, Princeton University)
+Lucia Allais (Assistant Professor, Architecture History and Theory, Princeton University), Olga Ulloa Herrera (Director, Inter-University Program for Latino Research), David Joselit (Distinguished Professor, The Graduate Center, CUNY); Naeem Mohaiemen (Artist and PhD Candidate, Anthropology, Columbia University); Chika Okeke-Agulu (Professor, Art History and African American Studies, Princeton University)

 Moderator: Claire Bishop (Professor, Art History, The Graduate Center, CUNY)